 If you’re confused about exactly how electric motor recycling works, don’t worry.
 This article will guide you through the four types of motorized objects that you can bring to the scrap yard.

-What Kinds of Motorized Items Can You Recycle?
+What Are Motorized Items That Can Be Recycled?

 You can recycle any item that has a motor in it.
 The blades attached to the motor can be made out of plastic, or wood, or a different material.
 But the motor itself must be made out of metal.
 So, in a nutshell—If it spins, it’s using a motor that’s made of metal.
 But it’s easy to forget that many ordinary household items have motors, including things like ceiling fans, desk fans, oscillating fans, space heaters, leaf blowers, hair dryers… the list goes on and on.
 To simplify, we’ve put together a list of the five most common types of motorized objects that you can recycle.